 For external tables — Hive metastore only deletes the metadata, and keeps the data associated with this particular table.

-Creating a Cloud Storage bucket
+Creation of a Cloud Storage bucket

 When you create a Dataproc Metastore service, a Cloud Storage bucket is automatically created for you in your project.
 This bucket is used as a permanent storage to store the service artifacts and metadata, like dump files and debug logs.